A Bug's Life: Feud between Pixar and DreamWorks Animation

 Katzenberg moved the opening of Antz from spring 1999 to October 1998 to compete with Pixar's release.
 David Price writes in his 2008 book The Pixar Touch that a rumor, "never confirmed", was that Katzenberg had given PDI "rich financial incentives to induce them to whatever it would take to have Antz ready first, despite Pixar's head start".
 Jobs was furious and called Katzenberg and began yelling.
 Katzenberg made an offer: He would delay production of Antz if Jobs and Disney would move A Bug's Life so that it did not compete with The Prince of Egypt.
 Jobs believed it "a blatant extortion attempt" and would not go for it, explaining that there was nothing he could do to convince Disney to change the date.
-Katzenberg casually responded that Jobs himself had taught him how to conduct similar business long ago, explaining that Jobs had come to Pixar's rescue by making the deal for Toy Story, as Pixar was near bankruptcy at that time.
-"I was the one guy there for you back then, and now you're allowing them to use you to screw me," Katzenberg said.
-He suggested that if Jobs wanted to, he could simply slow down production on A Bug's Life without telling Disney.
+Katzenberg responded that Jobs himself had taught him how to conduct similar business long ago, explaining that Jobs had come to Pixar's rescue by making the deal for Toy Story, as Pixar was near bankruptcy at that time.
+Katzenberg said, "I was the one guy there for you back then, and now you're allowing them to use you to screw me."
+He suggested that if Jobs wanted to, he could slow down production on A Bug's Life without telling Disney.
 If he did, Katzenberg said, he would put Antz on hold.
 Lasseter also claimed Katzenberg had phoned him with the proposition, but Katzenberg denied these charges later.

 As the release dates for both films approached, Disney executives concluded that Pixar should keep silent on the DreamWorks battle.
-Regardless, Lasseter publicly dismissed Antz as a "schlock version" of A Bug's Life.
+Lasseter publicly dismissed Antz as a "schlock version" of A Bug's Life.
 Lasseter, who claimed to have never seen Antz, told others that if DreamWorks and PDI had made the film about anything other than insects, he would have closed Pixar for the day so the entire company could go see it.
 Jobs and Katzenberg would not back down and the rivaling ant films provoked a press frenzy.
 "The bad guys rarely win," Jobs told the Los Angeles Times.
-In response, DreamWorks' head of marketing Terry Press suggested, "Steve Jobs should take a pill."
-Despite the successful box office performance of both Antz and A Bug's Life, tensions would remain high between Jobs and Katzenberg for many years.
+In response, DreamWorks' head of marketing Terry Press stated, "Steve Jobs should take a pill."
+Despite the successful box office performances of both films, tensions would remain high between Jobs and Katzenberg for many years.
 According to Jobs, Katzenberg came to Jobs after the success of Shrek (2001) and insisted he had never heard the pitch for A Bug's Life, reasoning that his settlement with Disney would have given him a share of the profits if that were so.
 Although the contention left all parties estranged, Pixar and PDI employees kept up the old friendships that had arisen from spending a long time together in computer animation.